mdfarragher/DLR/BinaryClassification/HeartDisease/README.md

 Note that the error and the accuracy are related: accuracy = 1 - error.
 So we also report the final accuracy of the neural network.

-Here's the code to train the neural network:
+Here's the code to train the neural network.
+Put this inside the for loop:

 ```csharp
 // train one epoch on batches